arp242/zcache/README.md

-# go-cache

-go-cache is an in-memory key:value store/cache similar to memcached that is suitable for applications running on a single machine.
+zcache is an in-memory key:value store/cache similar to memcached and is suitable for applications running on a single machine.
 Its major advantage is that, being essentially a thread-safe `map[string]interface{}` with expiration times, it doesn't need to serialize or transmit its contents over the network.